 What is a lifetime mortgage?

-A lifetime mortgage is a long-term loan secured against your home.
-You continue to retain full ownership of your property as your plan is usually repaid when your home is sold, when you and your partner pass away or move into long term care.
+A lifetime mortgage, the most popular form of equity release, is a loan secured against your home.
+You continue to retain full ownership of your property, as your plan is usually repaid when your home is sold, which is typically when you or the last remaining applicant, either passes away or enters long-term care.

 Find out more about lifetime mortgages, including drawdown and additional plans.

 Things to consider